cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 Core changefeeds stream row-level changes to a client until the underlying SQL connection is closed.

-To create a core changefeed in CockroachCloud Free Tier, use the following example.
+To create a core changefeed in CockroachCloud Free (beta), use the following example.

 {{site.data.alerts.callout_info}}
-Only core changefeeds are available on CockroachCloud Free Tier.
-An [enterprise license](../{{site.versions["stable"]}}/enterprise-licensing.html) is required to create a changefeed into a configurable cloud storage sink, Kafka, etc.
+Only core changefeeds are available on CockroachCloud Free (beta).
+To create a changefeed into a configurable sink, like cloud storage sink or Kafka, use CockroachCloud, which has this feature enabled by default.
 {{site.data.alerts.end}}

 For further information on changefeeds, read [Stream Data Out of CockroachDB](../{{site.versions["stable"]}}/stream-data-out-of-cockroachdb-using-changefeeds.html).